 Nearly all dairy products in Australia, such as milk, cheese and yoghurt, are pasteurised.
 This means they have been heat treated for a short period to kill any bacteria.
 Pasteurisation has done a great deal to reduce food borne disease over the years.

-It is illegal to sell unpasteurised (raw) cow’s milk in Australia for human consumption and health authorities recommend that it should not be consumed.
+It is illegal to sell raw cow’s milk in Australia for human consumption that hasn’t been pasteurised (or put through another approved safe treatment) and health authorities recommend that unpasteurised milk should not be consumed.

 There are also a few unpasteurised hard or semi-hard cheeses imported into Australia including extra hard type cheeses (parmesan types), the Swiss cheeses Emmental, Gruyere and Sbrinz, and Roquefort cheese but these have to undergo strict production processes and testing.
 They must be labelled that they have not been pasteurised.